Improving your call conversion rate is a great way for sales teams to drive more success through inbound leads.

 But for those of us who don’t want to sabotage the success of our business, both encouraging and optimising inbound phone calls is a bucket of potential.

-Whilst call tracking software like Ruler Analytics will help measure where your phone calls are coming from, it’s only when you begin putting tactics into place to increase your conversion rates that you’ll begin reaping the rewards.
+Whilst call tracking software will help measure where your phone calls are coming from, it’s only when you begin putting tactics into place to increase your conversion rates that you’ll begin reaping the rewards.

 With that in mind, here are a few simple tips which we found helped improve our growth – which you can easily try yourself.